Abstract submissions

 Encore abstracts

 Please consider that it is possible to submit abstracts already published or presented in previous events.
-To do so, the submission procedure is the same of newly released abstracts, with the exception that, in case of abstract selection, indication must be included that the abstract is an encore inside the relevant e-poster or oral presentation.
+The submission procedure to be followed is the same of newly released abstracts; the required step is to reply “YES” when asked about previous presentation/ publication of the abstract content.

 All abstracts:

-The embargo is lifted at 07:00 CEST on 17 September 2025.
-Abstracts will be published on the EADV Event platform and accessible to registered participants.
+The embargo is lifted at 7:00 AM CEST on 30 September 2026.
+After this date, abstracts will be published on the EADV Event platform and become accessible to registered participants.

 Industry abstracts:

-The embargo is lifted at 07:00 CEST on 17 September 2025.
-Abstracts will be published on the EADV Event platform and accessible to registered participants.
+The embargo is lifted at 7:00 AM CEST on 30 September 2026.
+After this date, abstracts will be published on the EADV Event platform and become accessible to registered participants.

-Please be informed that the above embargo dates and times are not applicable to abstracts previously published/ presented before their submission date: if selected, they must be declared as encore in the relevant e-poster or presentation.
+Please be informed that the above embargo dates and times are not applicable to “encore” abstracts, that is abstracts previously published/ presented before their submission date.

 ePosters requirements